What are the steps to decorate your new home?

 Moving into a new home can be an exciting time, but when it comes to making your own stamp, it can be pretty overwhelming.
 Discover in this blog the first five steps to decorating your new home, so you don’t have to figure it out all on your own.

-Thinking about putting your property on the market?
+Thinking about putting your property in Colchester on the market?
 Get an instant FREE valuation from our property experts in Essex today.

 Prioritise, evaluate and plan

 Decorating a new home is all about less is more, particularly when you’re starting out.
 Building up your room is a much better approach than cluttering it all to begin with.
 It’s ok to throw out what you no longer want or need while keeping a few old treasures you don’t want to wave goodbye to unnecessary items.

 It is now the time to evaluate everything and make sure the things you’re keeping will have a purpose in your new space - this will help you avoid keeping a house full of rubbish.

 Knowing where to begin with a new home can be a bit overwhelming, but we recommend getting the high traffic areas in your home done first.
 You can use less commonly used rooms as storage spaces for the time being